-The holiday season is a time for joy, celebration, and spending quality moments with loved ones.
-However, it can also bring about a significant amount of stress for many people.
+The holiday season is a time for joy, celebration, and quality moments with loved ones.
+But for many people, it also brings a significant amount of stress.

-“Between the hustle and bustle of shopping, organizing gatherings, and managing various responsibilities, it’s easy to feel overwhelmed,” said Mary Belford, MD, with Riverside Psychiatric Specialists.
-“Finding ways to effectively cope with stress of the holiday season can help you fully enjoy this special time of year.”
+"Between the hustle and bustle of shopping, organizing gatherings, and managing various responsibilities, it's easy to feel overwhelmed," says Mary Belford, MD, with Riverside Psychiatric Specialists.
+"Finding ways to effectively cope with holiday stress can help you fully enjoy this special time of year."

-During the holidays, it’s crucial to prioritize self-care to maintain your physical and mental well-being.
-This includes getting enough sleep, eating nutritious meals, and engaging in regular exercise.
-Taking care of your body provides a solid foundation for dealing with stress.
-Consider incorporating activities like meditation, deep breathing exercises, or yoga into your daily routine to help calm your mind and reduce anxiety.
+During the holidays, it's crucial to take care of your physical and mental well-being.
+That means getting enough sleep, eating nutritious meals, and staying active.
+Consider adding activities like meditation, deep breathing, or yoga to your daily routine to help calm your mind and reduce anxiety.

-One of the major sources of holiday stress is the pressure to create a perfect experience for everyone involved.
-It’s important to remember that perfection is subjective, and striving for it can lead to unnecessary stress.
-Instead, set realistic expectations for yourself and others.
-Understand that not everything will go exactly as planned, and that’s perfectly okay.
-Embrace imperfections and focus on the meaningful moments you share with loved ones.
+One of the biggest sources of holiday stress is the pressure to create a perfect experience for everyone.
+Perfection is subjective — and chasing it often leads to unnecessary stress.
+Set realistic expectations for yourself and others, embrace the unexpected, and focus on the meaningful moments you share with the people you love.

-You don’t have to do everything on your own.
-Don’t be afraid to delegate tasks or ask for help when you need it.
-Whether it’s planning a holiday meal, decorating the house, or buying gifts, involving others can help distribute the workload and make everyone feel more engaged in the festivities.
-Remember, the holiday season is a time for togetherness, and working as a team can strengthen bonds and create lasting memories.
+You don't have to do everything on your own.
+Whether it's planning a holiday meal, decorating the house, or buying gifts, involving others distributes the workload and makes everyone feel more engaged.
+The holiday season is a time for togetherness — working as a team strengthens bonds and creates lasting memories.

-In the midst of holiday chaos, it’s easy to lose sight of what truly matters.
-Practicing mindfulness and gratitude can help you stay present and appreciate the small moments of joy.
-Take time to reflect on the things you’re grateful for, whether it’s the warmth of a cozy fireplace, the laughter of children, or the companionship of friends and family.
-By shifting your focus towards gratitude, you can cultivate a positive mindset and reduce stress.
+In the middle of holiday chaos, it's easy to lose sight of what truly matters.
+Taking a few moments to reflect on what you're grateful for — the warmth of a cozy home, the laughter of children, the company of friends and family — can shift your mindset and reduce stress in a meaningful way.

-If you or a loved one is in need of immediate mental health assistance, please contact the Riverside Central Intake Department at (844) 442-2551 or visit the Emergency Department at Riverside Medical Center.
+Need mental health support?
+If you or a loved one needs immediate mental health assistance, please contact the Riverside Central Intake Department at (844) 442-2551 or visit the Emergency Department at Riverside Medical Center.

 Related Articles